noiseprotocol/sho_spec/README.md

-# spectemplate
+# Stateful Hash Objects

-This directory contains a template for writing extension documents for the Noise Protocol Framework.

-Extensions are written using Pandoc-flavored Markdown.
-The Makefile in this directory converts the Markdown to HTML and PDF format using pandoc and pandoc-citeproc.

-This template requires a `spectools` directory containing some additional pandoc input files, which is pointed to by the SPECTOOLS environment variable.
+Specification of a cryptographic API for working with hash functions.

+Intended for use in Noise, but hopefully this is generally useful.